Cross Border Fees: What They Are and How to Avoid Them

 Why am I being charged a cross border fee?

-Whether your business is brick and mortar, e-commerce, or omnichannel, you are conducting business in a thoroughly global economy and will undoubtedly have customers from another country come through your physical or digital doors.
-If they pay with a credit card, they will more than likely be using a card issued by a bank in their home country, so cross border fees will apply.
+Whether your business is a physical location, eCommerce, or omnichannel, you’re conducting business in a thoroughly global economy and will undoubtedly have customers from another country come through your physical or digital doors.
+If they pay with a credit card, they’ll more than likely be using a card issued by a bank in their home country, so cross border fees will apply.

 Since 2005, credit card companies and banks have been charging merchants for costs incurred with these transactions.